Summertime Ball: 2015

 The 2015 Summertime Ball returned to Wembley for the sixth consecutive time and was held on Saturday 6 June 2015.
 The show sold out within the second few hours of ticket shows.
 On 27 April 2015 One Direction announced they were going to be the first headliners for the show.
-LunchMoney Lewis was added to the lineup on 19 May, with Rixton and Nick Jonas being added the following day.
+LunchMoney Lewis was added to the lineup on 19 May, with Rixton, Carly Rae Jepsen and Nick Jonas being added the following day.
 Former The Wanted star Nathan Sykes joined the lineup on 22 May.
 After appearing at the ball four times together with The Wanted and joining Jessie J on stage at the Summertime Ball last year plus his awaited performance this year, it was Sykes' sixth consecutive appearance since 2010 making him the most performed act to date.
 Sam Smith was due to perform, but withdrew from the show due to illness.
 Kelly Clarkson performed bare foot at this ball.